 Marmite is a very popular British yeast extract spread.
 It is very dark brown in colour and has a texture similar to black treacles (molasses).
 It has a unique savoury and salty taste.

 - When you cut the scones out, push the cutter down and do not twist it.
-Twisting the cutter will stop the scones from rising.
+Twisting the cutter affect how well the scones rise.

 - When glazing the scones, try not to let the glaze dribble down the side of the scone, as this will also affect the rise.